 As I have been batch cooking recently I have been using my simple tortilla recipe at least twice a month.
-I like to make my simple tortilla recipe as it means I can pop chicken fajitas in the slow cooker in the morning and don’t need any fresh tortillas on hand.
+I like to make my simple tortilla recipe as it means I can pop chicken fajitas in the slow cooker in the morning.
+Then I don’t need fresh tortillas on hand.

 I first made this recipe not to save money but because I wanted fajitas and didn’t want to walk to the shops in the rain.
-I then saw just how easy this simple tortilla recipe is and I haven’t looked back since!
-I do buy supermarket tortillas, on occasion, but only if I see on offer.
+I’ve realised just how easy this simple tortilla recipe is.
+I’m a fan of supermarket tortillas, on occasion, but only if I see them on offer.
 I love the taste of these fresh ones and they are so much easier to make than I ever thought!

 Ingredients for my simple tortilla recipe

 3 grams of salt

 5 grams of baking powder

 I turned my tortillas in to enchiladas – yum!

 This is SO easy – hence the name.
 Mix together the plain flour, salt and baking powder.
 Personally I sieve first, but you really don’t need to.
 Then use your fingers to rub the butter into the flour.
 Once this is well broken up you can add the water.

 Divide the dough into small balls.
 I personally go for 6 or 8 pieces, as that suits the two of us.
 I make them a little thicker than the supermarket ones, just because I really enjoy the texture.
 However, if you want to make them a similar size and thickness of the ones you would buy in a supermarket then you’ll want 10 or 12 balls of dough.